convoluted-m/AIEO2/4_Setting_Up_Your_Local_and_Remote_Repositories/README.md

-# Setting Up Your Local Git Repository
+# Setting Up Your Local and Remote Git Repositories

 You might be wondering: "How do I make changes to this repo?" - and the short answer is: "You don't!".
 However, let's look at a pattern you can use to effectively follow along with the course!